-Then, using this differential decay rate, we can apply the experimental energy and angular resolution\footnote{We use $\Delta E$=0.01$E_{\ell'}$, $\Delta\theta$=10mrad and $\Delta E$=0.04$E_{\ell'}$, $\Delta\theta$=13mrad for the muon and tau experimental resolution respectively, as reported by Mu2e and BELLE II experiments.} to integrate over the “pseudo” back-to-back case, i.e. an infinitesimal phase-space region that will be indistinguishable from the theoretical back-to-back case by the experiment, as shown in figure \ref{expb2b}, where the energy of the final charged-lepton and the photon are equal, up to the energy resolution ($E_{\ell'}-\Delta E\leq E_{\gamma}\leq E_{\ell'}+\Delta E$), and the angle between them is $\pi$, up to the angular resolution ($\pi-\Delta\theta\leq\theta_{\ell'\gamma}\leq\pi$).\\
+Then, using this differential decay rate, we can apply the experimental energy and angular resolution\footnote{We use $\Delta E$=0.01$E_{\ell'}$, $\Delta\theta$=10mrad and $\Delta E$=0.04$E_{\ell'}$, $\Delta\theta$=13mrad for the muon and tau experimental resolution respectively, as reported by Mu2e \cite{Mu2e:2014fns} and Belle-II \cite{Belle-II:2018jsg} experiments.} to integrate over the “pseudo” $b2b$ case, i.e. an infinitesimal phase-space region that will be indistinguishable from the theoretical $b2b$ case by the experiment, as shown in figure \ref{expb2b}, where the energy of the final charged-lepton and the photon are equal, up to the energy resolution ($E_{\ell'}-\Delta E\leq E_{\gamma}\leq E_{\ell'}+\Delta E$), and the angle between them is $\pi$, up to the angular resolution ($\pi-\Delta\theta\leq\theta_{\ell'\gamma}\leq\pi$).\\

-Since we are not evaluating the differential decay rate in an specific kinematic configuration at any moment, we can safely interpret this result as an occurrence probability.
-Furthermore, since the integration region contains the theoretical back-to-back case, the corresponding BR obtained after the integration must therefore be larger than the theoretical back-to-back case alone.
+Since we are not evaluating the differential decay rate in a specific kinematic configuration in any moment, we can safely interpret this result as an occurrence probability.
+Furthermore, since the integration region contains the theoretical $b2b$ case, the corresponding BR obtained after the integration must therefore be larger than the theoretical $b2b$ case alone.

-Doing these, cutting off photons below an energy threshold of 10 MeV in the decaying-lepton rest frame, we estimate the following BR for the experimental back-to-back case as follows:
+Doing these, cutting off photons below an energy threshold of 10 MeV in the decaying-lepton rest frame, we estimate the following BR for the experimental $b2b$ case as follows:

 getting the results: